WHG2K/Text-Autocompleter/README.md

 Therefore, for each batch, the experiment will run **48 API calls** (4 context lengths * 2 cursor positions * 3 completion lengths * 2 historical document usage options).

 The `--n_batches` argument controls how many batches to run, allowing you to scale up the experiment.
 The `experiments_0.csv` is the result of the experiment under `n_batches=20`, which corresponds to **960 entries** (20 batches * 48 API calls per batch).

+## Detailed Implementation

+Please refer to the `report.md` file for detailed implementation.